BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 Odeonsplatz is especially useful because it sits between the old town, Hofgarten, museum areas, and U-Bahn lines.
 Schwabing around Münchner Freiheit can be a balanced base if you want city life without staying directly at the main station.

-For many visitors, this is the “comfortable Munich” choice: not always the cheapest, but often pleasant and practical.
-It can also work well if you want cafés, museums, and quieter evening streets rather than only the most tourist-heavy old town.
+For many visitors, this is the Munich base that feels most comfortable: not always the cheapest, but often pleasant and practical.
+It also works well if you want cafés, museums, and quieter evening streets rather than only the most tourist-heavy old town.
+If you are comparing this area, start with Münchner Freiheit or Odeonsplatz, then check the exact hotel route.

 English Garden and Isar River in Munich